-VMware vCenter Best Practices
+VMware vCenter

-This section lists VMware vCenter practices and configurations recommended by VMware for optimal performance.
-This section also includes a few features that are controlled or accessed through vCenter.
+This section lists VMware vCenter practices and configurations recommended for optimal performance.
+It also includes a few features that are controlled or accessed through vCenter.

-- Large numbers of managed hosts, managed virtual machines, and connected VMware vSphere Clients can affect the performance of a vCenter server.
+- Large numbers of managed hosts, managed virtual machines, and connected VMware vSphere Clients can affect the performance of a vCenter Server.
 Exceeding the supported maximums, though it might work, is even more likely to impact vCenter performance.
-For more information, see VMware vSphere 4 Release Notes and Configuration Maximums for VMware vSphere 4, both listed in "Related Publications" on page 8. - Make sure you are running vCenter on hardware with sufficient CPU, memory, and storage resources.
-For additional information see ESX and vCenter Server Installation Guide, listed in "Related Publications" on page 8. - For the best performance, disconnect VMware vSphere Clients from the vCenter server when they are no longer needed.
-Because the vCenter server must keep all client sessions current with inventory changes, the number of vSphere Client sessions attached to the vCenter server can affect the server's CPU usage and user interface speed. - For the best performance, avoid overly-aggressive vCenter alarm settings.
-Each time an alarm condition is met the vCenter server must take appropriate action.
-If this happens very often, the added load could affect system performance. - Although VMware vCenter Update Manager can be run on the same system as vCenter, and can use the same database, for maximum performance, especially on heavily-loaded vCenter systems, you should consider running Update Manager on its own system and providing it with a dedicated database.
-For additional information see VMware vCenter Update Manager Performance and Best Practices, listed in "Related Publications" on page 8. - Similarly, VMware vCenter Converter can be run on the same system as vCenter, but doing so might impact performance, especially on heavily-loaded vCenter systems. - vCenter installations with 300 hosts or 3000 virtual machines require Microsoft Windows Server 2008 64-bit.
-For best performance, however, we recommend this operating system for vCenter installations with more than 200 hosts or 2000 virtual machines. - The VMware vCenter Management Webservices can use between 128MB and 1.5GB of RAM on the vCenter server system.
-In vCenter installations not using linked mode this service is used only for searches, and thus if search capability is not required the service can safely be turned off to reduce the vCenter server's memory usage.
-Note, however, that vCenter installations using linked mode (that is, most installations with more than one vCenter server) require this web service.
+For more information, see VMware vSphere 4.1 Release Notes and Configuration Maximums for VMware vSphere 4.1. - Make sure you are running vCenter Server and the vCenter Server database on hardware with sufficient CPU, memory, and storage resources for your deployment size.
+For additional information see ESX and vCenter Server Installation Guide for 4.1. - To minimize the latency of vCenter operations, keep to a minimum the number of network hops between the vCenter Server system and the ESX hosts. - For the best performance, avoid overly-aggressive vCenter alarm settings.
+Each time an alarm condition is met the vCenter Server must take appropriate action.
+If this happens very often, the added load could affect system performance. - Although VMware vCenter Update Manager can be run on the same system and use the same database as vCenter Server, for maximum performance, especially on heavily-loaded vCenter systems, you should consider running Update Manager on its own system and providing it with a dedicated database.
+For additional information see "VMware vCenter Update Manager" on page 47. - Similarly, VMware vCenter Converter can be run on the same system as vCenter Server, but doing so might impact performance, especially on heavily-loaded vCenter systems. - Beginning with vSphere 4.0, and continuing in vSphere 4.1, a Java Servlet implementation of Apache Tomcat is used for various services.
+Appropriately setting the Java virtual machine (JVM) max heap memory size during installation can assure good performance while avoiding unnecessary memory commitment.
+Table 4-1 shows some recommended sizes.